North Vancouver Island Things to Do

 Please note the signpost near the burl hasn’t been updated and still says “the world’s largest burl.”

 The largest of the two burls was carved off a tall Sitka Spruce tree near Holberg in 2005.
 It is 6 meters tall and 6 meters in diameter and weighs an estimated 30 tons.
-This one is just outside of town, off SW Main Road (off Hwy 19 N).
+This one is just outside town, off SW Main Road (off Hwy 19 N).

 Port McNeill is also a gateway to two fascinating northern islands (keep reading below).